 Portland State Aerospace Society (PSAS):

 PSAS is a non-profit aerospace project at Portland State University comprised of undergraduate and graduate students, faculty and staff of PSU, and local community members - ranging from high school students to engineers in industry - who are interested in aerospace engineering.
 The PSAS is based at the Maseeh College of Engineering and Computer Science and has members and advisors in the Electrical and Computer Engineering, Computer Science and Mechanical Engineering departments.
 Visit their website to find out what they are working on now, how you can help, and the date of their next launch.

-The main purpose of the PSU chapter of SAE is to promote interaction between engineering students and the professional sector.
+The main purpose of the PSU chapter of Viking Motorsports is to promote interaction between engineering students and the professional sector.
 This keeps students informed of the latest technical developments and career opportunities.
 The student chapter holds regular meetings, often with guest speakers, and organizes field trips to local industry.

-Several of the PSU SAE members are involved in the SAE Mini-Baja Competition and the SAE Formula One Competition.
+Members are involved in the SAE Mini-Baja Competition and the SAE Formula One Competition.
 They are always looking for students from a wide range of disciplines who are interested in working on these vehicles.
-If you are interested, please visit their Web sites for more information.
+If you are interested, please visit their website for more information.

 Society of Women Engineers (SWE):

 The Society of Women Engineers is a non-profit, educational service organization of graduate engineers, women and men, dedicated to the advancement of women in the engineering professions.
 The local chapter helps students make contacts, cultivate friendships, and network with local engineering professionals.